Songfacts®: You can leave comments about the song at the bottom of the page.

 The Doors performed this live only once, in Dallas at the State Fair Music Hall on December 11, 1970.
 The only live recording of this is on the bootleg If It Ain't One Thing, It's Another.
 The band wanted to bring more musicians along to simulate the studio sound, but Morrison died before they could launch the tour. (thanks, Tony - Westbury, NY)

 The Doors needed extra musicians to record this.
-Jerry Sheff was brought in to play bass, Marc Benno to play guitar.
+Jerry Sheff (famous for his work with Elvis Presley) was brought in to play bass, Marc Benno to play guitar.
 Sheff and Benno were going to tour with the band, but Morrison's death canceled those plans.

 Morrison got the idea for the "City of Night" lyric from John Rechy's 1963 book of the same name.
 It describes a sordid world of sexual perversion, which Morrison translated to Los Angeles.